open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 applications.

-In this blog post, we will explain when you should use the Spring Starter, what it actually means to be stable, and what we learned along the way.
+In this blog post, we will explain when you should use the Spring Starter, what it actually means to be stable, what are the main features, and which challenges we faced.
 In the last part, we will demonstrate some of the starter's features using a GraalVM native image application.

 If you just want to get started, check out the